 Model selection

-Pick the ones which you want to include and click ‘Load models’.
+Click ‘Build a flow’, filter the list of candidate models, pick the ones which you want to include and click ‘Load models’.

 If you selected models with common Keys, you should see a diagram like this…